Reviewing ViacomCBS (VIAC) & The Competition

 |3.55%

-ViacomCBS has a beta of 1.21, suggesting that its share price is 21% more volatile than the S&P 500.
-Comparatively, ViacomCBS’s rivals have a beta of 1.14, suggesting that their average share price is 14% more volatile than the S&P 500.
+ViacomCBS has a beta of 1.21, indicating that its share price is 21% more volatile than the S&P 500.
+Comparatively, ViacomCBS’s competitors have a beta of 1.14, indicating that their average share price is 14% more volatile than the S&P 500.

 |ViacomCBS